Recycling-Oriented Society

 Water Management

-Factory effluents are controlled to voluntary standards that are stricter than required by law or regulations.
-At the main manufacturing and research locations within Japan, effluent water is monitored using a real-time wastewater monitoring system built using online water quality analyzers (TOC-4200)
+Factory effluents are controlled to voluntary standards that are stricter than required by laws or regulations.
+At major manufacturing and research facilities in Japan, effluent water is monitored using a real-time wastewater monitoring system built with online water quality analyzers (TOC-4200) and operated via the cloud.
+We will continue to implement initiatives that contribute to the sustainable use of resources.

 Report on Effluent Violation